William John Quinn: Career

 In 1954 the Milwaukee Road recruited Quinn to join the railroad as a general solicitor.
 By 1958 he had risen up to become the railroad's president.
-Quinn left the Milwaukee Road in 1966 to become president of the Chicago, Burlington & Quincy.
-He returned to the Milwaukee Road in 1970 as chairman, shortly after the CB&Q merged with several related lines.
+Quinn left the Milwaukee Road in 1966 to become president of the Chicago, Burlington and Quincy.
+He returned to the Milwaukee Road in 1970 as chairman, shortly after the CB&Q merged into the Burlington Northern Railroad.
 Quinn was the last leader of the Chicago, Milwaukee, St. Paul and Pacific Railroad and was involved in its notorious scheme of de-electrification in 1972, right before the 1973 oil crisis.
 This and the general collapse of the road in the 1960s led to the final bankruptcy of the famous Milwaukee Road.

 Quinn retired in 1978.
-He died in Glenview, Illinois at the age of 104.
+He died in Glenview, Illinois, at the age of 104.